 Star Ratings: Your Medicare GPS

-Just as you might use a GPS device to find the best route from point A to point B on the road, Medicare’s “Star Ratings” system can help you identify the best Medicare plans.
+Just as you might use a GPS device to find the best route to get from point A to point B, Medicare’s “Star Ratings” system can help you identify the best Medicare plans.
 The rating system compares quality and performance among Medicare Part C (Medicare Advantage) plans and Medicare Part D plans.
-A plan can earn between 1 and 5 stars.
-Five stars represent “excellent” quality, and 1 star represents “poor” quality.
+A plan can earn between one and five stars.
+Five stars represent “excellent” quality, and one star represents “poor” quality.

 Medicare determines a plan’s Star Rating each year, providing consumers with a current and unbiased measurement of a plan’s performance.
-For Part D prescription drug plans, Medicare determines the Star Rating based on how plans perform in more than 50 areas, grouped into these 4 categories:
+For Part D prescription drug plans, Medicare determines the Star Rating based on how plans perform in more than 50 areas.
+The areas can be grouped into these four categories: